USA

 Puncture force stabilizer.
 A device that provides a stable puncture force regardless of the engine speed.
 A feature of the mechanics of electric motors is that without special adjustment, the puncture force decreases markedly with an increase in speed.
 This function allows you to maintain approximately the same level over the entire speed range, which has a positive effect on the quality of work.

-Shutdown of the lower conveyor.
-Possibility to turn off the lower c...onveyor of the machine.
+Feed shutdown.
+Possibility to turn off the bottom feed of the...machine.
 This feature is indispensable for work in which the fabric needs to be shifted manually — for example, embroidering along a complex contour on a typewriter without an embroidery unit, sewing on buttons, etc.

-— Knee lever for lifting the foot.
+— Knee lever.
 A device that allows you to raise the presser foot and lower the lower feed dog with a knee movement without removing your hands from the fabric.
 Such a device is useful for quilting and some types of embroidery.

 Janome DC 4030 often compared